Home

 Later, you hear others talking of booking tickets for boats from the port of Venice and you have no idea whether they are talking of public transportation or something else.

-In Venice, you may think it can get all so confusing with all these different kinds of boats: vaporettos (water buses), Venice water taxis, cruise line organized boats.
+In Venice, you may think it can get all so confusing with all these different kinds of boats: vaporettos (water buses), Venice water taxis you catch by the canals, water taxis pre-booked online, cruise line organized water shuttle boats.

 san marco, st. mark's square, san marco pigeons

-Then again there's those who say they will just walk downtown Venice... by now, you're completely confused and have no idea what you're doing.
+Then again there are those who say they will just walk to Venice...and use the Venice people mover.
+By now, you're completely confused and have no idea what you're doing.

-But now that you found Mediterranean-cruise-ports-easy, you'll finally find the answers to your questions, learn how to make an informed decision and choose the means of Venice transportation that is right for you!
+But now that you've found Mediterranean-cruise-ports-easy, you'll finally find the answers to your questions, learn how to make an informed decision and choose the means of Venice transportation that is right for you!

 But before you even consider transportation options and choose your way to reach downtown from your cruise ship, here’s a few things to keep in mind...